First of all…

 - Share it with their social media followers?

-Sure her blog link is clickable, but without a clear call to actually click on it, most viewers never would.
+Sure the blog link is clickable, but without a clear call to actually click on it, most viewers never would.

 It’s a missed opportunity.